alhanafib/Homework-Management-Portal/README.md

 ![Homework Portal Preview](assets/pre.png)

-A comprehensive homework management system.
+A comprehensive homework management system for School or College.
 This web application allows students to view daily homework assignments, filter by subject and date, search for specific tasks, and helps teachers manage homework submissions through an admin panel.

 ## 🔒 Auth Info
 - **User** — demo@gmail.com